ORANGE STAR BLOG

 An amazing and unexpected thing happened just the other day.
-One of our customers gave us an unsolicited shout-out in the Conversion.ai Community Facebook Group.
+One of our customers gave us an unsolicited shout-out in the Jarvis.ai Community Facebook Group.
 (Thanks, Brittany!)

 In the thread that followed (and thanks to Kim’s prior engagement in this group), an opportunity emerged to possibly create a joint training pairing our Content Creators Planner with Jarvis, their AI marketing copywriting SaaS.

 Then just a few days ago, I posted a question/concern in their Facebook group having to do with their terms and conditions and the NDAs we often sign with clients.

 Jarvis CEO Dave Rogenmoser himself responded quickly and took immediate action to address it, edit their T&C and make it right.

 Not only that, yes, there is more… (keep in mind that he did not know me at all.)
 He sent a private message to let me know that he had edited the T&C alleviating any of my concerns.
 We ended up chatting a bit, casual, friendly… I let him know that oh, by the way, I’m the other half of Content Creators Planner, Kim Doyal’s partner.
 He was aware of our planner because of Kim’s group engagement and her prior conversation with Chris.
 He asked some questions about how things are going with our planner and expressed interest in doing something with us, like combining Jarvis with our planner!